 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to diminish the difference between disadvantaged pupils of all abilities and their peers.

-Schools will also receive £1 900 for each people identified in the spring schools census as having left local authority care because of it either adoption, a special guardianship border, a child arrangements order or a residence order.
+Schools will also receive £1,900 for each people identified in the spring schools census as having left local authority care because of adoption, a special guardianship order, a child arrangements order or a residence order.

 One-to-one and small group tuition

 Access to a range of additional support including family support and speech and language support

 Last updated: November 2018